For the potential treatment of idiopathic pulmonary fibrosis (IPF)

 Conditions involving inflammation and fibrosis, including idiopathic pulmonary fibrosis

-LYT-100 (deupirfenidone) is currently in development for idiopathic pulmonary fibrosis (IPF), which is a rare, progressive and fatal disease.
-LYT-100 also has the potential to address multiple underserved diseases, including progressive fibrosing interstitial lung diseases, a group of lung diseases closely related to IPF, as well as other fibrotic conditions where there is human data with pirfenidone suggestive of clinical benefit.
-LYT-100 is a deuterated form of pirfenidone and is designed to retain the beneficial pharmacology and clinically-validated efficacy of pirfenidone with a highly differentiated pharmacokinetic (PK) profile that has translated into favorable tolerability in multiple clinical studies and has the potential to keep patients on treatment longer to enable more optimal disease management.
+Deupirfenidone also has the potential to address multiple underserved diseases, including progressive fibrosing interstitial lung diseases, a group of lung diseases closely related to IPF, as well as other fibrotic conditions where there is human data with pirfenidone suggestive of clinical benefit.

 • Key Points of Innovation & Differentiation

 • Pirfenidone (Esbriet®) is approved for the treatment of IPF in the US and other countries.
-Pirfenidone has been shown to slow the decline of lung function and research suggests it extends life by approximately 2.5 years in patients with IPF.3 It is one of two standard of care treatments for IPF, with nintedanib (OFEV®) being the other.
+Pirfenidone has been shown to slow the decline of lung function and research suggests it extends life by approximately 2.5 years in patients with IPF.1 It is one of two standard-of-care treatments for IPF, with nintedanib (OFEV®) being the other.

 • Program Discovery Process by the PureTech Team